mcpalmer1980/port_gui/README.md

 A static method that creates a new rect using the bottom and right coordinates instead of width and height.

 **from_sdl**( r )
-A static method that creates a new rect based on the position and size of an sdl_rect object
+A static method that creates a new rect based on the position and size of an sdl_rect object.

 **inflate**(x, y=None)
 Add x to the width and y to height to the Rect, or x to both the width and height if y is undefined.
 The rect remains centered around the same central point.
 Negative numbers shrink the Rect.